simgunz/website-simgunz/content/en/posts/2015-04-25-fluent-forever-vocabulary-deck-builder-for-anki.md

 One user pointed out that for languages like Chinese and Japanese there are some other problems, which need to be addressed as well.

-_&#8220;I’m trying Mandarin Chinese via FF, and there’s a bit more to do – compounded by having to get the characters with correct stroke order (needing more mnemonics to help the brain cells), plus the fact that G-Images for Chinese has a strong tendency to return images of women wearing few clothes, regardless of the input!!&#8221;_
+_&#8220;I'm trying Mandarin Chinese via FF, and there's a bit more to do – compounded by having to get the characters with correct stroke order (needing more mnemonics to help the brain cells), plus the fact that G-Images for Chinese has a strong tendency to return images of women wearing few clothes, regardless of the input!!&#8221;_

 ## Other possible features